pineboat/pineboat.github.io/content/offline.md

 <svg style="margin: 0 auto;" class="icon icon-signal_wifi_off"><use xlink:href="#icon-signal_wifi_off"></use></svg>
 </p>

-## You seem to have gone offline
-Progressive web apps (PWA) help you with the following functionalities.
+## If you are seeing this

+If you are seeing this, it might mean the network is disconnected.
+Check your data connectivity.
+It may also mean you tried to visit a page which was removed / never existed.

+## You can still read already visited pages

+**How's that possible?** That's the power of progressive web app (PWA).
+Here are few cool things you can do.

-* It stays alive when you go offline.
+* Stays alive when you go offline.
-* You can install it as an app to your mobile's home screen.
+* You can install this as an app to your mobile's home screen.
 * You can visit previously visited posts even when you are offline (as long as you have not cleared browser cache recently).

-## May be a broken link?
-You might have landed here due to a broken link, such as something I might have removed.
-Or something that never existed ever.

-In either case
+## Start over from home

-**Hit the home link at the top or [here](/)** to start reading again!
+**Hit the home link at the top or [here](/)** to start from home.
+You can possibly read again!

+Hope this helps. **Any trouble**, visit the github respository and **[log an issue](https://github.com/pineboat/pineboat.github.io/issues/)**.